Wilsonian Ward Identities: Introduction

-Now consider introducing cutoff regularization, via an ultra-violet cutoff function, $\cutoff\bigl((x-y)^2\bigr)$.
-This function approaches unity for large separations but vanishes rapidly for small separations.
+Now consider introducing cutoff regularization, via an ultra-violet cutoff function, $\cutoff(x,y)$.
 Inserting this into the kinetic term of the action above spoils dilatation invariance, at least at the classical level.
 However, in the full quantum field theory dilatation invariance is a property of the correlation functions and not the action, \emph{per se}.
 Therefore, it is conceivable that a regularized action, though not classically dilatation invariant, may ultimately yield a scale invariant quantum theory.
 (Of course, as is well known, for the quartic example given above the quantum theory is after all not scale invariant.)

 This discussion may give the impression that the only diagnostic for quantum scale (or conformal) invariance comes from the correlation functions.
 However, the Exact Renormalization Group (ERG) provides a framework in which dilatation invariance is realized as a non-linear constraint on the Wilsonian effective action.
 The key point is that this non-linearity enables us to formulate a condition for dilatation invariance as a property of a regularized action and hence directly in the presence of a cutoff function.
 This point is central to~\cite{Representations} and has been recently emphasised in~\cite{Sonoda:ERG/CFT}.